School principals say a review of the school decile system is urgently required.

 Three Wellington principals have told Radio New Zealand's Outspoken programme that the system for providing targeted funding to schools with students from poor families was not meeting their needs.

-The principals have welcomed the Government's suggestion the system could be reviewed, saying change was overdue.
+They have welcomed the Government's suggestion the system could be reviewed, saying change was overdue.

 The deciles divide schools into 10 groups based on the proportion of their roll that comes from poor neighbourhoods, as measured by indicators including income, household overcrowding and qualification levels.
 Schools in decile one have the highest proportions of such students and get the most funding per student, while decile 10 schools have the lowest proportions and get the least government funding.